Packaging Microsoft Edge extensions

 The package localization step falls between creating your appxmanifest.xml file and running the final command to package your extension.
-This allows you to indicate which languages your extensions supports in your Windows Store listing, and what language your extension's name appears in in Windows.
+This allows you to indicate which languages your extensions supports in your Microsoft Store listing, and what language your extension's name appears in in Windows.

 The tool route for packaging your extension, ManifoldJS will package up your extension in a snap with minimal effort on your end.
-Provide a few Windows/Windows Store assets after filling out some AppXManifest properties and you're extension will be packaged in no time.
+Provide a few Windows/Microsoft Store assets after filling out some AppXManifest properties and you're extension will be packaged in no time.

 Once your extension is packaged, see the testing section of Creating and testing your Microsoft Edge extension to learn how to sideload or unpack it.

 Once you have a packaged extension, you can then run it through the Windows App Certification Kit.
-Doing so will run a number of tests on your extension package to ensure that it's ready for the Windows Store.
+Doing so will run a number of tests on your extension package to ensure that it's ready for the Microsoft Store.